Vidi Aldiano: 2000s

 In 2006, on a whim while truanting, Aldiano participated in the third season of Indonesian Idol at the Jakarta International Expo, singing Glenn Fredly's "Pada Satu Cinta", and made it to the top 100.

 He recorded his first album in grade 10 to replace the songs played at his school canteen.
 He disliked and was bored with the songs so he intended to record an album himself to be played there.
 He recorded and produced his songs independently.
 The album was finished after 3 years, shortly after he graduated.
-Then, he sent the demo album to record labels, but was rejected 6 times, as male soloists was not trending then.
+Then, he sent the demo album to record labels, but was rejected 6 times, as male soloists were not trending then.
 In 2008, music producer Lala Hamid produced Aldiano's debut album Pelangi di Malam Hari.
 The first single "Nuansa Bening" from the album was a hit in TVs and radios.
 The second single "Status Palsu" was also a hit.

 For Ramadan 2009 (August–September 2009), Aldiano with Vadi Akbar released the compilation religious album Lelaki Pilihan.
-In the album, he sings "Rindu Rasul" with Sam Bimbo, "Ibunda Kita (Surga Kita)", and "Keagungan Tuhan".
+In the album, he sang "Rindu Rasul" with Sam Bimbo, "Ibunda Kita (Surga Kita)", and "Keagungan Tuhan".

 Aldiano received his first award of Most Favorite Male Artist during the 2009 MTV Indonesia Awards.